aregsar/aregsarblog/blog/2020/create-laravel-project-with-tailwind-ui-and-auth/index.md

 ## Running database migrations to add authentication

-Before running the migrations we need to create a `myapp` database using `tableplus` and add database user and password settings to `.env`
+Before running the migrations we need to create a `myapp` database using your favorite database manager CLI or GUI.
+I use TablePlus `https://tableplus.com/` to add a database named `myapp`.

+Next we need to add the database user and password settings to `.env`.
-Assuming we create a database with default settings:
+Assuming we created a database with default settings:

 DB_CONNECTION=mysql
 DB_HOST=127.0.0.1